Llanrumney United F.C.: History

 The club was founded on 16 August 1996, and joined the South Wales Senior League Division Two, where they finished runners-up in their first season, and gained promotion to Division One.

 In 2018–19 they were champions of Division Two of the South Wales Alliance League and gained promotion to Division One.

 In the 2019–20 season they finished as runners-up and were promoted to the Premier Division for the 2020–21 season.

+The club formed a women's team in 2024 and they were promoted to the Adran South (tier 2) after winning the SWWGL Combined title in 2026.